Advice for undergraduate students

 There's an old saying: free advice is worth what you paid for it.
 There's something to that, and in any case you should make your own decisions.
 But we (meaning myself and several of my faculty colleagues) have put together a FAQ sheet giving you some things to think about as you plan your undergraduate career and beyond.
 None of this reflects official Stern or department policy, but we nevertheless believe it to be sound advice.

 This is one of a collection of advice pages, all of them with the same theme: get skills, especially quant skills, they pay off.
-They include advice for undergrads (this one), advice for MBAs (soon!), thoughts about data science (think "big data"), and advice for students who think they might be interested in applying to PhD programs in economics or finance.
+They include advice for undergrads (this one), advice for MBAs (soon!), thoughts about data science (think "big data"), and advice for students who think they might be interested in applying to graduate programs in economics or finance.

 Q1.
 What courses should I take?